 Although the S10e's Infinity-O camera-in-display may be off-putting to some (I find it less egregious than the notch), there's a lot to like about the S10e's design.
 None of the fit and finish of the S10 and S10 Plus has been sacrificed in this entry-level Galaxy; the S10e feels like a premium product, only smaller.
 And the right customers will see its more pocketable and compact dimensions as a massive boon in an era of ever-growing flagships.
 Think less iPhone 11, more iPhone SE.

 Size aside, the S10e's most notable deviation from the other models is its side-mounted fingerprint sensor.
 Samsung opted against using the in-display ultrasonic solution found in the S10 and S10 Plus, presumably to keep costs down.
+That's not necessarily a bad thing.

 While the S10e's approach works as well as any conventional scanner, in practice it can be hard to locate, because the depression of the power key within the frame isn't well pronounced.
 This led to many failed presses initially, with the phone constantly reminding me to cover the entire button when applying my prints.
 Once I established muscle memory for the proper location, though, the success rate significantly improved.